venice-v5/venice-program-table/docs/advanced.md

 - The header stores a `Version { major, minor }`.
 - Consumers verify compatibility with the version they are built against:
   - Major must match.
-  - If major is 0, compatibility follows a relaxed policy: a consumer built against minor `m` accepts blobs with minor `M >= m`.
+  - If major is nonzero, compatibility follows a relaxed policy: a consumer built against minor `m` accepts blobs with minor `M >= m`.
-  - If major is nonzero, minor must match exactly.
+  - If major is 0, minor must match exactly.
-- This allows iterative evolution while major is 0, and strict matching for stable majors.

 ## Vendor ID